This printed article is located at https://cordlife.listedcompany.com/financials.html

 Prepayments

-As at 30 September 2025, the Group recorded prepayment of S$1.7 million (31 December 2024: S$2.9 million).
-The decrease was mainly due to the unwinding of certain insurance premiums prepayments in Singapore.
+As at 31 December 2025, the Group recorded prepayments of S$1.9 million (31 December 2024: S$2.9 million).
+The decrease is mainly due to Singapore where there is prior year prepayment was utilised during the year and a decrease in prepaid booking fees for future participation in baby fair.

 Trade receivables, current